Foodie Things to Do in Graz: Restaurants, Markets, and Local Food in Austria’s Culinary City

-But if you’re a food and wine lover, well, you’ve come to the right place — arguably one of the best cities in Austria for food, and just a few days here will show you why.
+But if you’re a food and wine lover, well, you’ve come to the right place.
+Arguably one of the best cities in Austria for food, just a few days here will show you why Graz should be on your European bucket list.
 Graz restaurants rank among the best in Austria, and cafe life is alive and well.
 Fresh produce, seafood, and local meats are available daily at several popular markets around town.
 Pair it with a visit to the green heart of Austria in South Styria — Südsteiermark — and Graz becomes the perfect destination for foodies.

 We love taking food tours of a new place.
 It’s one of the best ways to try the local foods that place is known for, and which restaurants you want to go back to later on.
 We’ve been on many food tours in the US and more in Italy, and each was a little bit different.
 We took a dedicated cheese tour in Tuscany, three in Bologna — one highlighted the famous foods of Emilia Romagna, one took us truffle hunting, and one was a walking food tour in Bologna.
 The slow food tour we took of Venice was on the lagoon island of Santerasmo visiting local honey and prosecco producers, followed by dinner with a local Venetian family.
 All the food experiences were a little different.
 So when we decided to take a food tour of Graz, we weren’t sure what kind of tour it would be or whether we’d visit local restaurants in Graz, food producers, farmers markets, or food factories.
 But we knew of Graz’s emerging gastronomy scene, so we knew it would be good.
 What better way to start out a foodie tour of Graz!